Visiting the Alhambra in Granada is a very special experience.

 Walking to the Alhambra

 Although it is a steep uphill climb, it is a very scenic walk to the Alhambra.
-You have two options.
+You have a few options.

 Starting in Plaza Nueva, climb the Cuesta de Gomérez to reach the Gate of the Pomegranates, a Renaissance gateway built by Carlos V. From here, the entrance to the Nasrid Palaces is a short distance along a path to your left.